usnistgov/oscal-xproc3/schema-field-tests/readme.md

 The XSLT `src/common/validation-screener.xsl` has a function with this logic.

-TODO: XSpec the core bits of logic here to externalize things a bit better.
+TODO: XSpec the core bits of logic here to externalize things a bit better?

 ### Add to the test samples